brunobritodev/AspNetCore.IQueryable.Extensions/README.md

 # License

-AspNet.Core.RESTFul.Extensions is Open Source software and is released under the MIT license.
-This license allow the use of AspNet.Core.RESTFul.Extensions in free and commercial applications and libraries without restrictions.
+AspNet.Core.IQueryable.Extensions is Open Source software and is released under the MIT license.
+This license allow the use of AspNet.Core.IQueryable.Extensions in free and commercial applications and libraries without restrictions.